sudo apt install -y git curl makeon the terminal

 git clone https://github.com/status-im/status-react cd status-react

-Just run this to install all dependencies (you might need to enter your account password).
-In order to make things as practical as possible, the script will auto-accept the Android SDK license agreements:
+In order to make things as practical as possible, the script will auto-accept the Android SDK license agreements.

-make setup script prepares and installs the following:
+make shell script prepares and installs the following:

 - Clojure and Leiningen